PDF version of this CV

 In an analysis connecting labor market earnings to college major choices, we find statistically significant relationships between changes in wages by occupation and subsequent changes in college majors completed in related fields of college study between 1982 and 2012.
 College majors (defined at a detailed level) are most strongly related to wages observed three years earlier, when students were college freshmen.
 The responses to wages vary depending on the extent to which there is a strong mapping of majors into particular occupations.
 We also find that women, blacks, Hispanics, and students with low test scores are less likely to respond to wage changes.
 These findings have implications for policy interventions designed to align students’ major choices with labor market demand.

 Huntington-Klein, Nick.
 2015.
-“Subjective and Projected Returns to Education”.
-Journal of Economic Behavior & Organization 117: 10–25.
+“Subjective and Projected Returns to Education.”
+Journal of Economic Behavior and Organization 117: 10-25.
 Link.
 Recipient of 2013 Storer Award for Labor Economics.

 There is significant heterogeneity over high school students in the wage and employment rate returns to education.
 I evaluate this heterogeneity using subjective returns derived from a data set of high school juniors and seniors in Washington State.
 Variation over observables in projected returns estimated using observed data is uncorrelated with variation in subjective returns elicited by directly asking students about their beliefs.
 These results mean that returns estimated using observed data are likely a very weak proxy for student beliefs.